A Walk of Many Experiences

 Permits & Entrance Tickets

-• Entrance Ticket to Machu Picchu Archaeological Site
+Day 4: Entry Ticket to Machu Picchu Archaeological Site

 High Quality Service & Safety

-• Experienced Guide
+Experienced Tour Guide

-• One Duffle Bag
+One Duffle Bag

-• Medical Kit or First Aid Kit
+Medical Kit or First AID Kit

-All Salkantay Trekking guides have received specialized training in first aid.
-We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
-If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.
+All Salkantay Trekking guides have specialized first aid training and attend mandatory training sessions every February.
+Your guide will always carry a first aid kit and oxygen to handle basic emergencies (altitude sickness, diarrhea, cuts, scrapes, etc.).
+If needed, we will evacuate you from the trail as quickly as possible and ensure you arrive at a clinic for treatment.

 Accommodation

-• Personal Accommodation in Private Campsites
+Accommodation in Exclusive Campsites

 Like our ancestors, we’re very considerate of the Pachamama (Mother Earth).
 For this reason, our campsites and lodges are adapted to the environment to avoid generating negative impacts.

-• Hotel in Aguas Calientes
+Day 3: Hotel in Aguas Calientes

 Meals

-• 4 Breakfasts, 3 Lunches, and 3 Dinners
+4 Breakfasts, 3 Lunches, and 3 Dinners

 Our chef prepares the most amazing dishes in the middle of the mountain.
 Our passengers love our food!
 We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.

-• Wake up tea
+Wake up tea

-• Tea Time or Happy Hour
+Tea Time or Happy Hour

-• Snacks on the trail daily
+Daily snacks on the trail

-• One cloth snack bag per person
+One cloth snack bag per person

 Transportation

-• Day 4: One-Way Bus Ticket from Aguas Calientes to Machu Picchu.
+Day 4: One-Way Bus Ticket from Aguas Calientes to Machu Picchu

-• Train Ticket from Aguas Calientes to Ollantaytambo (Day 4)
+Day 4: Train Ticket from Aguas Calientes to Ollantaytambo

-• Personal Belongings Transportation
+Personal Belongings Transportation

 What Is Not Included?

-• Sleeping Bag
+Sleeping Bag

 You can rent one from our company if you don’t have your own.
 Our sleeping bags are effective and durable to protect you from temperatures as low as -18ºC (0ºF).
 They are mummy-form and include a sleeping liner.
 The bags are cleaned after every use and have a maximum usage of 30 trips.